 I'm an avid reader, a jigsaw puzzler, a cross-stitcher, and a coffee addict.
 Service is my love language, and I volunteer obsessively.
 I'm a people-loving introvert, meaning I get all excited to be around people, but then require days by myself to recharge.
 I'm a GenXer, an Aries, an Enneagram 8, and a finisher not an opener.
 I love meeting new people, so never shy away from reaching out.

-Photo by Thea Adler (the youngest of my sisters)
+Photo by Thea Adler (also my sister)

 Following in the path of my grandmother and father, who both became avid antique dealers in their 40's, I too am a collector.